Michael Smerconish: Early life and education

 Smerconish was born on March 15, 1962, in Doylestown, Pennsylvania, to Florence (née Grovich) and Walter Smerconish.
 His mother is Montenegrin, coming from Cetinje in the former Yugoslavia.
-His father's family is Carpatho-Rusyn, tracing their roots to the village of Swierzowa Ruska which was located in modern Southeast Poland, not far from the Slovakian border.
+His father's family is Carpatho-Rusyn, tracing their roots to the village of Swierzowa Ruska, located in modern Southeast Poland, not far from the Slovak border.
 He graduated from Central Bucks High School West and earned his B.A. from Lehigh University in Bethlehem, Pennsylvania, followed by a Juris Doctor degree from the University of Pennsylvania Law School.

 Raised in a Republican household, Smerconish began corresponding with Democratic Mayor Frank L. Rizzo as a teenager.
 In 1980, his father unsuccessfully ran for the Pennsylvania state legislature, with Smerconish helping on the campaign.
 That same year, he founded Youth for Reagan/Bush at Lehigh University.
 While attending law school, he ran for the Pennsylvania state legislature but lost the Republican primary by 419 votes.

 Afterward, Smerconish resumed his legal studies and continued working on political campaigns.
 In 1986, he managed the Philadelphia campaign for U.S. Senator Arlen Specter's re-election, and in 1987, he served as political director for Frank Rizzo's unsuccessful mayoral bid.